-For the three cases a=0.5, a=1.42 and a=6.26, we have reported the position of the flow front in the course of time for discrete and continuum simulations, as well as height profiles at different instants of the collapse (Figure 11).
-In all three cases, the front propagation in the first part of the granular collapse (corresponding to the acceleration phase, namely $\bar{t}\lesssim 2$ ) is well captured by the continuum simulations.
-When the flow starts decelerating however, the continuum simulations slow down earlier than discrete granular flows, and systematically underestimate the run-out, ie the front final position.
+For the three cases a = 0.5, a = 1.42 and a = 6.26, we have reported the position of the flow front in the course of time for discrete and continuum simulations, as well as height profiles at different instants of the collapse (figure 11).
+In all three cases, the front propagation in the first part of the granular collapse (corresponding to the acceleration phase, namely $\bar{t} \leq 2$) is well captured by the continuum simulations.
+When the flow starts decelerating, however, the continuum simulations slow down earlier than discrete granular flows, and systematically underestimate the run-out, i.e. the front final position.
 The error is larger for larger aspect ratios (reaching 10%) and coincides with the final part of the granular deposit formed by a thin layer of a few grains in height, where the assumption of a continuum is questionable.
-This aspect is further discussed in section 4.3.
-Furthermore, we see for example on Figure 11 (e) that the position of the front computed by Gerris may slightly decrease owing to the ejection of droplets mentioned in the previous paragraph.
-In spite of this, the correct description of the front propagation
+This aspect is further discussed in § 4.3.
+Furthermore, we see for example on figure 11(e) that the position of the front computed by Gerris may slightly decrease owing to the ejection of droplets mentioned in the previous paragraph.
+In spite of this, the correct description of the front propagation at earlier stages, as well as the recovery of the bulk shape evolution in the course of time, support the ability of a continuum Navier-Stokes approach with a $\mu(I)$ -rheology to reproduce correctly the granular collapse and the subsequent flow.